stephen1hong/Advanced-Chatbot-using-NER-Rasa/README.md

 # Advanced-Chatbot-using-NER-Rasa

-Idea:
-To build achatbot that understand the context (intent)and can also extract entities, we need an NLP pipeline that canperform intent classification,along with NER extraction, and then provide an acurate response.
+To build achatbot that understand the context (intent) and also extract entities, we need an NLP pipeline that canperf orm intent classification, along with NER extraction, and then provide an accurate response.

 Rasa NLU is a Natral Language Understanding tool forunderstnding a text/document.

-for example:  a question:
-"I am looking for a french restaurant in the cneter of town"

-the chatbot system return:
-Intent: search_restaunt
-entities:
-       -cusine: mexican
-       -location: center of town

 Steps:
- 1)Install Rasa in console
+ 1) Install Rasa in console
   pip install rasa_nlu
   pip install coloredlogs sklearn_crfsuite spacy python -m spacy download en